le-ander/MSc_Bioinfo-Experimental_Design/README.md

   - Catch user input errors
   - Only load packages when required (libsbml and means)
   - To be done at the end
+  - Catch div by 0 in gE due to all inf/na

 - Comment code extensively